diagrams/diagrams-haddock/README.md

   directories in which `diagrams-haddock` should look when searching for `#include`d files.

+* `--cppdefines`: likewise, this option allows you to specify additional names that should be `#define`d when CPP is run.

+* `-q`, `--quiet`: `diagrams-haddock` normally prints some logging information to indicate what it is doing; this option silences the output.

 ## Workflow and Cabal setup

 The recommended workflow for using `diagrams-haddock` is as follows: